volumio/docs/docs/06_Plugins_User_Manuals/00_brutefir/02_Making_Measurment.md

 We will describe a method called MMM - Moving Mic Measurment.

 The idea is to make a multi point measurement and use the average of these measures.

+MMM (or RTA as called in REW) is reliable up to app __600Hz__, and that is anywway the area where most of the problems are.

+For the freqs above 600Hz you should use __single point__ (at your listening position) time gated sweep measurement.

 Read more about moving microphone method (implemented via RTA in REW) here:
 <a href="http://www.ohl.to/audio/downloads/MMM-moving-mic-measurement.pdf"> : MMM</a>